 How to LEAD your Project's Purpose and People for the Best Outcomes

-The purpose of this blog post is to provide an overview of the LEAD part of the MPM model.
-LEAD is about leading the project to achieve a specific purpose and ensure it is always moving in that direction; and it also about leading the people involved with helping to achieve that purpose.
+LEAD includes the project pieces necessary to lead the project to achieve a specific purpose and ensure it is always moving in that direction; and it also includes leading the people involved with helping to achieve that purpose.

-The LEAD part includes Motive and People
+In the MPM model, the LEAD domain includes the Motive and People segments

 Look at this blog post if you want a refresher on the components of the charter.